sustrik/250bpm/blog:164/blog.md

 Therefore, I don't want you to be the only ones who will somehow - it's not clear whether guided by common sense, pride, sense of responsibility or whatever - stand out of the crowd.

-Let me say that I am, so to say, an old person.
+I am, so to say, an old person.
 I am a contemporary of Viktor Tsoi.
 Even of Elvis Presley.
 I was born before he died.
 I know all those songs.
 Even Scorpions I know very well.
 But today we are not in a place where one should engage in this kind of honest actions.

 I have a very tough proposal for you.